truquy/grep_CLI_Rust/README.md

 README.md

-# copy_CLI_Rust
+# grep_CLI_Rust
 2024/11/25
-This project will copy the contains of a given file to another file.
+This project will return all the lines with parital match or completed match the find_text in the given filename.